Citroën Ami (electric vehicle): Opel Rocks-e

 In August 2021, Opel presented the Opel Rocks-e, an identical version of the vehicle for Germany only.
 It went on sale in November 2021.
 From 2023, it was renamed Opel Rocks Electric, in line with Opel's phasing out of the "-e" suffix on electric models.

-The Opel Rocks Electric is offered on the Dutch market as well.
+From 2022, the Opel Rocks Electric is offered on the Dutch market as well, where it is marketed with the Citroën model.

+Fiat Topolino

+The Fiat Topolino is a rebadged version of the Citroën Ami and Opel Rocks.
+It is the only vehicle of the three that has a different front back and side design.
+On the front it resembles the design of the 1957 to 1975 Fiat 500, and on the back it features vertical taillights.
+The Dolcevita version features a canvas roof and ropes in place of doors.
+In 2025 Fiat released the Topolino Vilebrequin Collector’s Edition featuring a built-in shower among other things.

 Technical characteristics

 To save costs, the body is completely symmetrical; not only left-right symmetrical, but also front-rear symmetrical, except for the doors and the roof.
 The doors open in opposite directions, with the driver having a suicide door while the passenger door opens conventionally, allowing the same panels to be used.
 There are no other doors, making the storage spaces accessible only from the two side doors.
 All versions are left-hand drive, even those intended for use in the otherwise right-hand drive UK.

 The vehicle measures 2.41 m in length, 1.39 m (excluding mirrors) in width and 1.52 m in height.
 Its total weight including battery is 485 kg.

 The quadricycle is equipped with a 6 kW electric motor operating at 48 V. It accepts a lithium-ion battery with a capacity of 5.5 kWh, rechargeable to 80% in three hours on a 230 V household outlet, giving it a maximum range of 75 km WMTC.